Alexandros00/Alexandros00/README.md

 -->
 Hi there 👋

-I'm Alexandros, a frontend developer focused on building performant, responsive, and accessible web applications using React, TypeScript, and modern tooling like Vite, React Query, and Cypress.
+I'm Alexandros, a frontend developer focused on building performant, responsive, and accessible web applications using React, TypeScript, and modern tooling.

 ## 🛠️ Tech Stack